afavorson/turbotik/README.md

 # turbotik
-An event posting site for all events holding on the University of Buea campuses, both free and paid (simulation)!
+A passenger booking site for bus agencies within English Cameroon.

-aim: to create an online platform to view, register, and keeptrack of campus events whilst fostering activity awareness amongst current students and future students in the long run.
+aim: to ease booking and reduce inconveniences caused during the on-site booking process.